ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 [Atomic Disassembler.](https://soundcloud.com/yusuke-7328/atomic-disassembler)

 This title summarises the goal behind this song pretty well.
-The tiebreaker for this year's Quarterfinals by [CS4W](https://soundcloud.com/yusuke-7328) is a Gothic Hardcore song mixed with Hi-tech and Drum & Bass elements, an insane mixes of genres to be sure.
+The tiebreaker for this year's Quarterfinals by [CS4W](https://soundcloud.com/yusuke-7328) is a Gothic Hardcore song mixed with Hi-tech and Drum & Bass elements, an insane mix of genres to be sure.

 The map by [My Angel Seia](https://osu.ppy.sh/users/17797595) has absolutely nothing angelic about it.
 The easy parts are when 220 BPM streams are mapped at the normal SV, but whenever you see a single SV slowdown in this map, the only answer is to run, frankly.